 So where does that leave consumers?
 Abuelsamid says companies that haven’t supplied chips for the auto industry in the past are offering to help.
 And big chip manufacturers such as TSMC are building more factories.

 But Abuelsamid says it will take more than a few months for chip manufacturers to bring their operations up to speed with the current demand for new cars.
 Making matters worse is the esoteric nature of the semiconductor industry, which faces its own supply bottlenecks as the handful of companies that supply equipment for their manufacturing facilities—known as fabs—race to meet increased demand on their end.
 Abuelsamid says it will take time for the improvements that semiconductor companies are making currently to have a noticeable impact on the supply of new cars.

-“It’s likely that car buyers will be paying more for new vehicles, at least through the next year and perhaps longer,” he says.
+“It’s likely that car buyers will be paying more for new vehicles, at least through 2022 and perhaps longer,” he says.
 “Most automakers are facing production cuts, which in turn means limited inventory of new products on dealer lots.
 Low inventory means reduced or nonexistent discounts and deals on new vehicles.”

-Consequently, traditional discounts off the window sticker price have been harder to come by and typically smaller.
-In fact, Consumer Reports is seeing some cars sell for closer to the manufacturer’s suggested retail price, and in some cases even a little more.
+Consequently, traditional discounts on the window sticker price have been harder to come by and have been typically smaller.
+In fact, Consumer Reports is seeing some cars sell well above the manufacturer’s suggested retail price.

 CR members can refer to our monthly best new-car deals for guidance on models that perform well and have notable discounts.
 Insights on local transaction prices—key information for negotiating—can be found on the car model pages.

 The silver lining is that now is a good time to sell a car if you’re not using it much because of the pandemic.
-Rising prices on new cars have pushed many consumers toward used cars, making them scarcer and more expensive as well, analysts say.
+Rising prices and reduced availability on new cars have pushed many consumers toward used cars, making them more scarce and more expensive as well, analysts say.
 In other words, it’s a seller’s market.